 Alaska Amber: “I always end up giving them a bunch of stuff.
 Before we moved to Alaska, I gave them my bedroom set, dining table, a TV, and even a sewing machine for one of their wives. ”

-Anna Blanch Rabe: “We do water and Gatorade on ice for all the days and then depending on the crew lunch (usually Pizza) on the loading/unloading day.
-We have tipped when they’ve done an awesome job, and we’ve also sent them off with a case of beer on occasion.”
+Anna Blanch Rabe: “We do water and Gatorade on ice for all the days.
+We’ve also sent them off with a case of beer on occasion.”

-Michelle Suk Richardson: “I buy lunch and provide a variety of drinks-water, Gatorade, and some granola bars.”
+Michelle Suk Richardson: “I provide a variety of drinks: water, Gatorade, and also granola bars.”